wez/wezterm/docs/config/plugins.md

     When changes are made to the local project, `wezterm.plugin.update_all()` must be run to sync the changes into the Wezterm runtime directory for testing and use.

+!!!
+Info
+    This assumes development on the repo default branch (i.e. `main`).
+To use a different development branch see below.

 ### Managing a Plugin with Multiple Lua Modules

 When `requiring` other Lua modules in your plugin the value of `package.path` needs to updated